 Freezing Decembers – They really are very rare in the UK

 When December 2010 came along and hit us square between the eyes, it was a complete shock to the system.
 There had been no below freezing December in the UK (average below 0.0 degC) since 1890.
 That’s 120 years.
 These are temperatures from the CET series (Central England Temperature).
 The last time the temperature averaged below zero was in February 1986.
+Records in the CET series go back as far as 1659.

 Historic cold Decembers